Yosh-en/household-power-mongodb-analysis/README.md

 * Aggregation pipeline for mean, minimum, and maximum power
 * Monthly power consumption analysis for 2008

+## Files
+- power_consumption_analysis.ipynb: Complete implementation of the assignment.

+Note: If GitHub's notebook preview fails to render, download the notebook and open it in Jupyter Notebook or VS Code.

 ## Dataset Source
 UCI Machine Learning Repository: https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption